EuroProofNet/europroofnet.github.io/_pages/WG1/Jul2023/meeting.md

 **Participants:**

 * [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) fixed [ZenonModulo](https://github.com/Deducteam/zenon_modulo) to generate proofs where the negated conjecture is taken as hypothesis instead of as axiom, and improved the translation [hol2dk](https://github.com/Deducteam/hol2dk) from HOL-Light to Coq.
+He also helped Claudio Sacerdoti and Geoff Sutcliffe with Lambdapi, and Geoff Sutcliffe with ZenonModulo.

 * [Jesper Cockx](https://jesper.sikanda.be/) worked on refactoring a library for well-scoped syntax representations in Agda ([code](https://github.com/jespercockx/agda-core/blob/main/Scope.agda)).
 This is intended to be used in the Agda Core project to specify the typing rules of a core language for Agda in Agda, which will improve interoperability between Agda and other languages.